 Will You Surrender Your COVID Dog

-During the -19 , many people adopted dogs for companionship.
+During the COVID-19 pandemic, many people adopted dogs for companionship.

-The Impact of COVID-19 on Ownership and Rates
+The Impact of COVID-19 on Dog Ownership and Surrender Rates

 Libby Sheridan MVB MRCVS, Purina Scientific Affairs Manager for the UK and Ireland says that the changes brought about by the pandemic were significant, “It’s clear that all individuals have found it stressful coping with the effects of the pandemic.
 This study shows that dogs played an important role in people’s lives by offering comfort and companionship throughout these difficult times.”